SyborgStudios/overrides_tracker/README.md

     ```
 2. Add `overrides_tracker/*.otf` to your .gitignore file because you want to keep hold of your report file when switching branches.

-3. Track you overrides by running:
+3. Track your overrides by running:
     ```ruby
     bundle exec overrides_tracker track
     ```